MasoniteFramework/docs/features/environments.md

 is_debug = env("APP_DEBUG", False) #== True (bool)
 ```
-Note that you can provide a default value if the environement variable is not defined.
+Note that you can provide a default value if the environment variable is not defined.
 Default value is `""`.
 For convenience this helper is casting types.
 Here are different examples of variables type casting:

 | Env Var Value | Casts to \(type\) |